uiowajs/quick_deleter/readme.md

 3)  Custom json:  Paste in a json from the Admin Dashboard
 4)  Custom csv:  Comma separated project IDs.
 The csv can have spaces or not.

+*  The custom report is limited to 100 projects.

 -  The table features column sorting, filtering, and adjusting the amount of rows displayed.

 -  To show only projects that are active, type "" in the "delete flagged" column filter.
 To show only projects that are flagged for delete, type <> in the "delete flagged" column filter.